Are valorant skins pay-to-win?

 How to get skins in Valorant

-Everyone uses the same in Valorant, but that doesn’t mean every weapon has to look the same.
+Everyone uses the same weapons in Valorant, but that doesn’t mean every weapon has to look the same.
 After all, you’re going to spend a lot of time looking at your weapon, so looking at it might as well be.

-Fortunately, the folks at have the perfect solution for players who need to look good while shooting enemies.
+Fortunately, the folks at Riot have the perfect solution for players who need to look good while shooting enemies.
 Skins are cosmetic add-ons that can change the physical appearance of a weapon, as well as animations and audio effects.

 Read on to find out where you can get these unique looks and whether you need to play or pay to unlock the customizations.